j13343sh/Rune-Factory-Inheritance-Research/pdf/README.md

 This directory contains the printable research documents used throughout the repository.

-The PDF documents provide detailed observations, validation results, methodology, and long-form discussions that complement the corresponding Markdown articles.
+The PDF documents provide detailed observations, validation results, methodology, supporting evidence, and long-form discussions that complement the corresponding Markdown articles.

 Readers are not expected to browse this directory as a starting point.